BuddyForms/BuddyForms-Custom-Login/readme.txt

 == Changelog ==
+= 1.1.9 - 24 Mar 2022 =
+* Added new option to use external url as redirection page.
+* Tested up to WordPress 5.9

 = 1.1.8 - 23 Sep 2021 =
 * Added new option to set "Remember Me" checkbox as checked by default.
 * Fixed validation on Public Accesibles Pages.